129th Boston Marathon, Bank of America logo

 Diego P.

-Diego runs his first marathon for Spoonfuls, an organization fighting food waste and food insecurity.
+Diego ran his first marathon for Spoonfuls, an organization fighting food waste and food insecurity.
 With his background in hospitality, he’s committed to nourishing his community and supporting food distribution efforts.

 Learn more about Meb’s story